Death Threats and Retaliation: New Fallout from Officer Indictments

 BALTIMORE (WJZ)– One of seven Baltimore police officers charged in a corruption case will remain behind bars after his attorney failed to sway the judge.
-This comes after some of the officers threatened to have a witness killed.
+This comes after some of the officers allegedly threatened to have a witness killed.

 Federal prosecutors say some of the officers tried to out a witness as a snitch to police.
 They were also involved in a high-speed chase that was unauthorized.
 The vehicle they were pursuing crashed and they never tried to help the victim.